 While you don’t always need to call the police when there’s little damage, fleeing the scene of an accident is a crime.

 The police report will be essential both for finding the car that fled and for your insurance process.
-Failing to call the police could even lead to a denied insurance claim.
+Failing to call the police could lead to a denied insurance claim.
 You don’t want to be stuck with the cost of the damage.

 3. Write Down Details While You Wait

 If you can, write down the other vehicle’s make, model, and color.
+If you remember any of the license plate numbers, keep a note of this, too.
 Do it right away so you don’t forget.
-If you remember any of the license plate numbers, keep a note of this, too.
 It will make it much easier to find the car later, especially if there are no traffic cameras near the scene.

 Other things to include: